kennedymartin/vacation-suggester/README.md

 ## Setup/Installation Requirements

-* _Clone this repository to your desktop._
+* _Clone this repository to your desktop (use command 'git clone')._
-* _Open file named "index.html" in a web browser of your choice._
+* _Open the HTML file named "index.html" in a web browser of your choice (double click on the file, or right-click - and choose "Open with")._

 ## Technologies Used